-Cookies store no information that will identify you
+Cookies store no information that may identify you

-We may share your Data with third parties
+We may share non-personally identifying information with third parties

 If you choose to apply for, and / or use, third party products or services that we have told you about, those third party suppliers may request your Data from us.
 We will only share your personally identifying information with third parties for the purposes for which it was collected (or any reasonable ancillary purpose), or if you give us express instructions to do so.
 We may share your non-personally-identifying information with third parties unless prohibited under the Privacy Act.